ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 1.11.0 (2021-12-18)
 * (sbormann) Added the ability to globally change the default icons.
-* (sbormann) Introducing iconsets and fluent icons.
+* (sbormann) Introducing icon sets and fluent icons.
 * (sbormann) Added option to change badge font and color.
 * (sbormann) Fixed setting of font family.
 * (sbormann) Fixed LayoutViewDeviceInactiveHoverOpacity.